ideaconsult/Toxtree.js/README.md

 - **`render`**, _function_: The value render function for this feature.
 It has the dataTable's `mRender` syntax: `function (data, type, full)` and it is, actually used for that purpose, if present (taking precedence over _mRender_ property of `column` object).
 There is one difference - one more _type_ of rendering is given: _details_, which gives the configurator the ability to have different rendering for that special purpose - value of feature within details pane.
 - **`process`**, _function_: This one is used during dataset preprocessing and is called for each entry and feature (if given at all).
 It's definition should be of this form: `function process(entry, featureId, features)`.
 Default: _null_.

 In the full configuration, shown below example of using last two can be seen for _Diagram_ property.
+The standard `columns` part of the configuration refers to the detailed view, feature table:

 ```
 {
+      "columns": {
+        "compound": {
+          "Name": { sTitle: "Name", mData: 'title', mRender: ... },
+          "Value": { sTitle: "Value", mData: 'value', sDefaultContent: "-" },
+          "SameAs": { sTitle: "SameAs", mData: 'sameAs', sDefaultContent: "-" },
+          "Source": { sTitle: "Source", mData: 'source', sDefaultContent: "-", mRender: ... }
+        }
+      },
       "groups": {
         "Identifiers" : [
           "http://www.opentox.org/api/1.1#Diagram",